ChemeketaCS/csweb/content/assignments/cs290/current/07/_index.md

 ## Rendering List of Objects

-Make a route/controller/view `/YOURTYPE/` that displays a list of all the data items using some basic formatting.
+Make a route/view for `/` that displays a list of all the data items in a view.

+You do not need to do any fancy styling of the data.
+You are only required to render a series of list items or divs for each item that show a piece of information or two about the record (title, name, something else key about it) and use the URL virtual to make a hyperlink that will link to a page that displays that record.
+(You will make that link work in the next part.)

+## Display Single

+Make a route/controller/view that is parameterized to select a single object.
+The route should correspond to the URL virtual in your object.
+(So if the URL for a book is `/books/123/`, the route `/books/123/` displays that book.)

-When items are displayed, all fields should and you should make use of the virtuals you defined.
+When items are displayed, you should use all fields and virtuals.
 (Display them or make use of them to affect the styling).
-The URL should be used to make a hyperlink that in theory would display just that object.
-It does not actually have to work - you do not need a route/view to handle those links.

-Make an `index.html` that has a clear link to display the list page.
-The index should be displayed when your server is started.

-## Parameterized Route

-Make a route/controller that is parameterized to select some group of objects.
-Something like `/books/year/XXXX/` that displays books from a certain year (e.g. `/books/year/2020/` or `/books/year/2021/`).

-You can reuse your existing view from above or make a new one.

-{{% alert info %}}
-Spaces and many special characters are hard to deal with in urls - I recommend you avoid using a field that involves strings that may have spaces or other special characters.
-For the books sample, year is a better choice than author (assuming author is a string) as author probably has spaces in it.
-{{% /alert %}}

-Make an `index.html` that has 2+ links that point at this route and display different lists of information.
-The index should be displayed when your server is started.
+You do not need to do anything super fancy style wise with the data, just make sure it is all displayed in some html tags (not just as a wall of text).

+I should be able to test this by loading `/` and then clicking links.

 ## Scoring Overview

-Mongoose Schema - 10 pts
+Mongoose Schema - 15 pts
 :  Schema created and documented in PDF.

 MongoDB - 15 pts
 :  Database is setup and populated, evidence in PDF.

-Objects Rendered - 20 pts
+Objects Rendered - 10 pts
 :

-Parameterized Route - 5 pts
+Display Single - 10 pts
 :